saadaziz/parser-backend/readme.md

 - **Extensible Parser:** RegEx-based field extraction, schema-driven, ready for future NLP or ML upgrades
 - **Minimal, testable design:** Easy to unit test and iterate field patterns

+# Why a Smart Parser Layer First?

+## 1. Reduces Hallucination

+- LLMs like GPT are notoriously unreliable for data extraction (e.g., numbers, entities, facts) because they can hallucinate or misread semi-structured text.
+- A parser layer with regex, rules, or even spaCy/NER grabs the exact numbers and fields you want—no made-up data.

+## 2. Transparency and Control

+- You can audit and debug your extraction logic.
+If numbers are off, you can trace exactly where and why.
+- If the schema or business needs change, you update your parser—not a prompt.

+## 3. Composable: Plug Into LLMs, ML, or Heuristics

+- You can feed the structured output into LLMs for narrative/insight, or directly into ML models, scoring engines, dashboards, etc.
+- LLMs are much better at analyzing structured data than at extracting it.

+## 4. Testability

+- You can write unit tests for your parser—run 100s of examples, catch errors, measure coverage.
+You can’t do this reliably with GPT extraction.

+## 5. Future-Proof & Modular

+- Today you use regex or rules; tomorrow, you plug in spaCy, transformers, or fine-tuned models—all without changing downstream consumers.
+- You can easily adapt to new data sources (BizBuySell, Craigslist, PDF, emails, whatever).

+---

+## Recommended Flow

+Raw Listing Text
+↓
+Parser Layer (regex, NER, custom rules)
+↓
+Structured JSON/dict (all fields you care about)
+↓
+LLM, Score Engine, DB, UI, etc.

+- The LLM prompt says:
+  > “Here is structured data, do analysis/narrative/summary.”
+- **Never:**
+  > “Here is the raw listing, please extract all the numbers and facts.”

+---

+## TL;DR

+Your parser is the **ETL** layer for AI.
+Let the LLM do what it does best—insight and language, not data extraction.

+You are 100% on the right path.
+This is how pro AI/data teams build robust, auditable, scalable workflows.

 ---

 ## Quickstart